 The DNS_PROBE_FINISHED_NO_INTERNET error is an error which displays on the Chrome web browser when there is no active internet connection available, or there are some problems with it.
 Rarely, this error may also occur due to some misconfigurations in your router or computer.
 During such situations, a simple reload will fix the problem.
 If not, it is something else which needs a deep diagnosis.

 The solution to fix the DNS_PROBE_FINISHED_NO_INTERNET error in Google Chrome and any type of internet connection problem error messages in other browsers including Mozilla Firefox, Safari, Opera, Internet Explorer, etc. are almost same.
-Like this, the steps are almost same in any of the platforms including Windows, Mac, Linux, etc. So, here are the methods to fix DNS_PROBE_FINISHED_NO_INTERNET.
+Like this, the steps are almost same in any of the platforms including Windows, Mac, Linux, etc. So, here are 8 methods to fix DNS_PROBE_FINISHED_NO_INTERNET –

 The first thing you have to for fixing the DNS probe finished no internet error is checking your active internet connection.
-There are chances for your internet connection has some temporary ISP issues, or your router is not correctly configured.
+There are chances for your internet connection has some temporary ISP issues (it is vital to choose one of the best internet service providers for connection reliability), or your router is not correctly configured.
 Make sure that all the cables are connected properly, and the router is showing that the internet connection is active.
+You can check the speed of your internet connection as well.
 If everything seems to be perfect, move on to the next method.

 The next thing you can do is changing your DNS address.
 In most of the cases, the DNS server which has some connectivity issues may cause the DNS errors.
 So, change it to a more secure, reliable DNS server such as the Google DNS by following the guide in the link above.
 Also, try contacting your ISPs and ask them for any default DNS addresses.
 The ISPs such as BSNL has their own default DNS servers.